 $100 Invested In This Stock 10 Years Ago Would Be Worth This Much

-Amgen (NASDAQ:AMGN) has outperformed the market over the past 10 years by 1.42% on an annualized basis.
+EPAM Sys (NYSE:EPAM) has outperformed the market over the past 10 years by 18.93% on an annualized basis.

-Buying $100 In AMGN: 10 years ago, an investor could have purchased 1.47 shares of Amgen at the time with $100.
-This investment in AMGN would have produced an average annual return of 13.1%.
-Currently, Amgen has a market capitalization of $128.91 billion.
+Buying $100 In EPAM: 10 years ago, an investor could have purchased 5.74 shares of EPAM Sys at the time with $100.
+This investment in EPAM would have produced an average annual return of 30.84%.
+Currently, EPAM Sys has a market capitalization of $14.56 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.